pettijohn/func-cs/README.md

 ## Or, How to run .NET 7 Native AOT in an Azure Function (and is it a good idea?)

 **TL;DR: For C#, .NET 6 In-Process appears to be the best choice - performance is the best, and it is a a fully-featured, supported out-of-box solution.
-Native AOT *may* have cold start benefits, and *may* be better in computationally-expensive scenarios, but you'll have to roll your own HTTP listener, router, etc.**
+Native AOT *may* have cold start benefits, and *may* be better in certain workloads, but you'll have to roll your own HTTP listener, router, etc.**

 This repository explores the performance of Azure Functions and their various hosting models, [In-Process .NET6](https://learn.microsoft.com/en-us/azure/azure-functions/functions-dotnet-class-library), [Isolated .NET7](https://learn.microsoft.com/en-us/azure/azure-functions/dotnet-isolated-process-guide), and [Custom](https://learn.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-other#create-and-build-your-function) using .NET 7.0 Native AOT.